Note: I get commissions for purchases made through links in this post.

 What Does “Dual Zone” Mean for the AWB-360DB?

 You can cool up to 18 wine bottles and 60 cans at the same time in the AWB-360DB – thus the “dual zone” designation.
-The left and right sides of this chiller are separate, so you can independently set the temperature for wines on the right and other beverages like beer and soda pop on the left.
+The left and right sides of this chiller are separate, so you can independently set the temperature control for wines on the right and other beverages like beer and soda pop on the left.

 Thus, you effectively have a wine cooler and an other beverage refrigerator in one unit.